Photonics Professor Selim Unlu was the recipient of the 2016 Charles DeLisi Award...

 Photonics faculty member Bjoern Reinhard, a Chemistry Professor at Boston University, has been promoted to Professor.
 The Provost’s office said the following of Professor Reinhard:

 Professor Reinhard specializes in plasmonics research, discovering new applications at the interface of nanotechnology and biological systems to help profile tumor cells, manipulate optical energy, and enhance our understanding of biological systems at the cellular level.
 An NSF CAREER Award recipient and frequent international speaker, he has served as PI or Co-PI on numerous major NSF, NIH, and Army Research Laboratory grants and has published dozens of articles in premier journals, with nearly 3,400 citations of his research.

 To read the full article in BU Today on this topic, click here.

-The Photonics Center has published the 2013-2014 Photonics Center Annual Report.
-To read a copy of the report, click here.
+The Photonics Center has published the 2015 Photonics Center Annual Report, featuring feaculty news articles, an update on research project and technology development, and highlights of major projects and educational initatives managed by the Center.
+To read a copy of the annual report, click here.

 Boston University has won a patent infringement suit worth $13 million dollars for Photonics Professor Theodore Moustakas’ work on LEDs.
 To read the article on this topic in BU Today, click here.

 Photonics Professor Xin Zhang’s work was recently featured on journals Applied Physics Letters and Extreme Mechanics Letters.
 To view the covers as featured on the BU Mechanical Engineering website, click here.

 Photonics Professor Xin Zhang has been elected a fellow of the Optical Society, which is a leading professional association in optics and photonics.
 She was recognized for her work terahertz metamaterials, biophotonics and energy using microelectromechanical systems.
 To read the full article on this topic by the College of Engineering, click here.